Do you accept book donations?

-Yes, you may check out library as long as you can provide circulation staff with photo ID and proof of address (e.g. up-to-date driver's license, passport + car registration, school/work photo ID + utility bill, etc.).
+Yes, you may check out library items as long as you can provide circulation staff with photo ID and proof of address (e.g. up-to-date driver's license, passport + car registration, school/work photo ID + utility bill, etc.).

 I can't find my library card; how do I get a replacement?

 You may request a new library card at the Circulation Desk.
 There is a $1.00 replacement cost which can be paid at the time of the replacement or applied to your library account to be paid at a later date.
-Please be prepared to present photo identification with your name and proof of address on it (e.g., driver's license, passport + car registration, car registration + picture ID, etc.).
+Please be prepared to present photo identification with your name and proof of address on it (e.g., up-to-date driver's license, passport + car registration, car registration + picture ID, etc.).

 Stolen Library Cards

 If your library card has been stolen, report it immediately by calling either (585) 428-8180 or your local library.
 You are responsible for any materials borrowed until the theft is reported.
 Upon presenting photo identification and proof of address, you may purchase a replacement card for $1.00.

 I don't live in Monroe County; can I still get a library card?

 Yes!
 You can apply for an out-of-county library card at the Circulation Desk at PPL or you can apply online.
 Learn more about how out-of-county library cards work, why they have a fee, and which libraries can issue out-of-county cards in person.

 How much are overdue fees for items that I return late?